-What is Net Debt?
+What Is Net Debt?

-Here’s the formula –
+Here’s the formula net debt calculation–

 In the net debt formula above, we have three components.